the-white-sox/css-parser/GRAMMAR.md

 we are not supporting multi type shorthand properties like `font` and `border` but we are supporting shorthands for multiple sides like `border-color` and `margin`

+### Things we might add later

+these are features we don't currently have included but might include in the future.

+- comments `/* text */`
+- value functions `calc(max(100vh, 100%) - 64px)`
+- more properties
+- key frames
+- font face declarations

 ## Utilities

 ```bnf